danmca19/Strategic-Client-Clustering/README.md

 # 📈 Customer Segmentation: Unlocking 5 Actionable RetailX Client Profiles

-This project builds a customer segmentation pipeline using clustering methods to support decision-making in marketing, retention, and commercial planning at RetailX.
+This project builds a customer segmentation pipeline for RetailX using clustering to support marketing, retention, and commercial planning.
-The goal is to produce segments that can be used directly by business teams for targeted actions, resource allocation, and customer lifecycle initiatives.
+The segmentation is based on customer behavior, payments, products purchased, and derived features.

 ---